A common question we often get asked is – Can you eat raw mushrooms?

 Studies have found that these compounds have the potential to damage DNA by causing chromosomal breakage and mutations, which can, in turn, promote the onset of cancer.

-The good news, however, is that these carcinogenic toxins are broken down by heat, which is why it is always advisable to cook mushrooms before eating them.
+The good news, however, is that these carcinogenic toxins are broken down by heat, which is why it is always advisable to cook these mushrooms before eating them.

 Research also shows that drying or refrigerating mushrooms also breaks down agaritine.
 So, the pre-packaged raw or dried mushrooms you encounter at your local grocery store or salad bar may only have a fraction of the toxin, compared to what you would find in freshly picked mushrooms.